vahagnii/vologold-VLG/README.md

 ----------------

 Vologold is a lite version of Bitcoin using scrypt as a proof-of-work algorithm.
- - 2.5 minute block targets
+ - 3 minute block targets
- - subsidy halves in 840k blocks (~4 years)
+ - subsidy halves in 740k blocks (~1 years)
- - ~84 million total coins
+ - 6.9 millions total coins

 The rest is the same as Bitcoin.
- - 50 coins per block
+ - 10 coins per block
- - 2016 blocks to retarget difficulty
+ - 240 blocks to retarget difficulty

-For more information, as well as an immediately useable, binary version of the Vologold client sofware, see http://www.vologold.org.
+For more information, as well as an immediately useable, binary version of the Vologold client sofware, see http://www.vologold.com License

-License
 -------